mozilla/glean.js/documentation/src/content/docs/debugging/options.md

 ## Usage

-These APIs can be called from anywhere in your codebase; before or after Glean is initialized.
+These APIs can be called from anywhere in your code base; before or after Glean is initialized.
 Be cautious of timing.
 If the debug option is not set until after initialization, then something like a page load event may never show up in the browser console or get sent to the Glean Debug Ping Viewer.